syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### Processing LoadMore

-`SfListView` supports binding the [LoadMoreOption](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LoadMoreOption), [LoadMoreCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LoadMoreCommand), and [IsBusy](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsBusy) properties from view model to load more number of items at runtime. `LoadMoreOption` enables load more manually or automatically the items when loading the items at runtime. `LoadMoreCommand` executes to load the items form view model.
-The `IsBusy` property notifies that the items are populating from view model to show or hide the load more view.
+`SfListView` supports binding the [LoadMoreOption](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LoadMoreOption), [LoadMoreCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LoadMoreCommand), and [IsBusy](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsBusy) properties from ViewModel to load more number of items at runtime. `LoadMoreOption` enables load more manually or automatically the items when loading the items at runtime. `LoadMoreCommand` executes to load the items form ViewModel.
+The `IsBusy` property notifies that the items are populating from ViewModel to show or hide the load more view.

-The `IsBusy` property in view model shows the busy indicator when populating the [ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemsSource).
+The `IsBusy` property in ViewModel shows the busy indicator when populating the [ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemsSource).

 {% tabs %}
 {% highlight xaml %}